-The Department of Theatre offers a Bachelor of Arts degree in Theatre and Performance with optional concentrations in either Acting or Design and Stage Management.

-Requirements for the degree and optional concentrations are outlined under separate headings below.
+The Department of Theatre offers a Bachelor of Arts degree in Theatre and Drama Studies, a Bachelor of Fine Arts in Devised Performance and Theatre Creation, and a Bachelor of Arts Three year Special (available to BEd (Arts Education) students.
+Requirements for the degree are outlined below.